angular/material-start/README.md

 * The UsersList component inlines the HTML template to show an alternative to the `templateUrl` for simple components.

-* The types provided by the `typings` tool (part of npm's `postinstall` script) are outdated and use references to interfaces beginning with 'I' which is not in-line with Angular 2 standards.
+* The types provided by @types packages are outdated and use references to interfaces beginning with 'I' which is not in-line with Angular standards.
 These typings are provided by the community and not AngularJS Material.

-  Additionally, as of this writing, the typings were based off of 1.1.0-RC5 instead of the final 1.1.0 which was recently released so there may be some discrepancies in the type generations.

 #### Troubleshooting